Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 ### About

-Our final template is the top level `page.html` we use to render the `about.md` about page content.
+Our final template is the top-level `page.html` we use to render the `about.md` about page content.

 ```j2
 {% extends "base.html" %}